-HorrorHound Weekend/Film Fest (H2F2) is the largest horror convention in the U.S. We have been the recipient of multiple Rondo Awards (voted on annually by fans) for best horror convention as well as NUVO Magazine’s 2016 Cultural Vision Trailblazer Award for our support of independent filmmakers.
-H2F2 (an IMDb recognized event) was also named in Cinema Runner's "Indie Horror's Secret Seven", where HorrorHound was named the most influential brand in indie horror.
-Further, Lloyd Kaufman (President and founder of Troma Entertainment) officially recognized H2F2 for supporting independent film.
-Beginning humbly in 2007, our shows have grown to over 30,000 guests.
-Our venues include Indianapolis, Indiana in September and Cincinnati, Ohio in March.
-We have also done one-off shows in other locations such as Pittsburgh, Pennsylvania and Columbus, Ohio.
+The HorrorHound Film Fest (#H2F2) takes place semi-annually as part of the largest horror convention in the US – HorrorHound Weekend.
+HorrorHound Weekend and Film Fest have been the recipient of multiple Rondo Awards (an annual National awards program dedicated to horror, as voted on by the fans).
+Our events have won Best Horror Convention (twice), as well as Best Fan Event (twice).
+HorrorHound Weekend and Film Festival was also honored in 2016 by NUVO Magazine as recipients of their Cultural Vision Trailblazer Award for our continued support of independent filmmakers and cinema.
+HorrorHound Film Fest (an IMDb recognized event) was also named in Cinema Runner's "Indie Horror's Secret Seven," where HorrorHound was named the most influential brand in indie horror.
+Further, Lloyd Kaufman (President and founder of Troma Entertainment) officially recognized HorrorHound festival promoters with Official Troma Diplomas in 2018 for supporting Truly Independent Art.
+Beginning humbly in 2007, our events have grown to over 35,000 attendees annually.
+Recurring venues include Indianapolis, Indiana in September and Cincinnati, Ohio in March (with other pop-up events hosted in such cities as Pittsburgh, Pennsylvania, Columbus, Ohio, and Pasadena, California).

 Over the years, HorrorHound has played host to significant events such as:

-HorrorHound Weekend has been featured on multiple Travel Channel shows such as “Toy Hunter”, “Making Monsters”, and “Paranormal Paparazzi”.
-HorrorHound Weekend was also featured in the documentaries Fantasm: A Convention Documentary and The Night She Came Home (about Jamie Lee Curtis’ appearance) for the 35th Anniversary Edition release of Halloween.
+• HorrorHound Weekend has been featured on multiple TV shows such as “Toy Hunter,” “Making Monsters,” and “Paranormal Paparazzi.”
+Furthermore, HorrorHound Weekend has been featured in the documentaries Scream Queen, King Cohen, Fantasm: A Convention Documentary, and served as the spotlight location on The Night She Came Home – a feature-length documentary about Jamie Lee Curtis’ appearance at HorrorHound Weekend (which has been included in every Halloween home video release since the 35th Anniversary Edition release of Halloween).

-Filmmakers and cast members are often in attendance to support the screening … Lance Henriksen (Lake Eerie, It’s in the Blood), Robert Englund (Funhouse Massacre), Robert Kurtzman (Lake Eerie, Funhouse Massacre), Kane Hodder (Old 37), Danielle Harris (Night of the Living Dead: Darkest Dawn), Michael Ironside (Turbo Kid), Tyler Labine and Alan Tudyk (Tucker and Dale vs Evil), Michael Biehn (The Victim), Anne Bobby (Hanover House), Harry Manfredini (The Days God Slept), etc.
+Filmmakers and cast members are often in attendance to support the screening … over the years many of these names have appeared to do a panel or introduction – including Lance Henriksen (Lake Eerie, It’s in the Blood, Millennium After the Millennium), Joe Dante (Camp Cold Brook), Tom Atkins (Polybius), Robert Englund (Funhouse Massacre), Ethan Embry (The Devil's Candy), Robert Kurtzman (Lake Eerie, Funhouse Massacre), Kane Hodder (Old 37, To Hell and Back), Danielle Harris (Night of the Living Dead: Darkest Dawn), Michael Ironside (Turbo Kid), Tyler Labine and Alan Tudyk (Tucker & Dale vs Evil), Michael Biehn (The Victim), Anne Bobby (Hanover House), Harry Manfredini (The Days God Slept), etc.

 Our celebrity guests have often commented on how much they enjoy their experience at HorrorHound Weekend.
 It was this reputation that led Jamie Lee Curtis to choose HorrorHound for her one and only convention appearance as well as Clive Barker for choosing us for his first screening of Nightbreed: Uncut.